The novel coronavirus claimed 1,088 lives in Brazil and 784 in Mexico over the past 24 hours, according to health authorities on Sunday.

 Since first appearing in China last December, the novel coronavirus has spread to at least 188 countries and regions.
 The US, Brazil, India, and Russia are currently the countries hardest hit in the world.

-The pandemic has killed over 623,400 people worldwide, with more than 15.23 million confirmed cases, according to figures compiled by the US' Johns Hopkins University.
-Over 8.64 million have recovered from the disease.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
+The pandemic has killed more than 685,000 people worldwide, with over 17.8 million confirmed cases, according to figures compiled by the US' Johns Hopkins University.
+Over 10.5 million people have recovered from the disease.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.